MicrosoftDocs/powerapps-docs/powerapps-docs/maker/model-driven-apps/create-edit-powerbi-report-dataset-components.md

 ---
 title: Create Power BI report and dataset components
-description: Learn how to create Power BI report and dataset components to use in PowerApps solutions.
+description: Learn how to create Power BI report and dataset components to use in Power Apps solutions.
 author: paulinbar
 manager: kfollis
 ms.component: cds